OWASP Top 10 and Snort Rule Creation

 Categories with Examples and Rules

-I won’t be going too in-depth, as many categories have 20+ CWE or Weaknesses mapped.
+I won’t be going too in-depth, as many categories have 20+ CWEs or Weaknesses mapped.
 However, I will mention some common weaknesses I usually recall when considering a category.
 I will list the Categories below if you want to jump to a specific one.

 1. Broken Access Control